v1nc33n7/reels-forge/README.md

 ## Flags

-`--topic` (required)
+`--topic`
-Topic used to generate the video content.
+Sets the main topic for video generation.

 `--start-from`
-Start the pipeline from a specific stage.
-Useful if previous steps are already generated:
+Starts the pipeline at a specific stage (useful if earlier outputs already exist).

 ```bash
 python main.py --topic "Alliance between large technology and pharmaceutical corporations develops a hidden AI-driven health prediction system that raises ethical questions about privacy, consent, and data control" --start-from images
 ```

 `--only`
-Run only a single stage of the pipeline:
+Runs only one selected pipeline stage.

 ```bash
 python main.py --topic "Astrology and zodiac signs" --only voice